 Tips for Your Own Volcano Road Trip

 Considering taking a volcano road trip of your own through Northern California and Southern Oregon?
 Here are the best tips and lessons learned from our own family adventure.
+(And if you are planning other travels around Northern California, don’t miss 12 epic things to do in Northern California.
+For travelers headed to the rest of Oregon, check out this complete Oregon road trip itinerary or this guide to Oregon coast towns.)

 - Pack a Map: There are significant portions of this road trip that are cell and data dead zones.
 Remember you are in remote parts of California and Oregon, even on a major interstate like I-5!
 Pack a map ahead of time or at least pre-program directions into your phone while you are within range.